FreedomIntelligence/HuatuoGPT/README.md

 Hope our repository will help enhance the field of intelligent medicine and its related applications.

 ## ✨ Latest News
-- [05/25/2023]: Release the tech report and the HuatuoGPT model.
+- [05/25/2023]: Release the tech report and the HuatuoGPT demo.

 ## 💭 Motivation
 - To address the growing demand for quick medical consultations both online and in hospitals that do not necessarily require deep medical knowledge.
 We believe that LLMs like HuatuoGPT can be effectively utilized to meet these demands, freeing up physicians’ time and energy for more complex cases.